NethermindEth/docs/docs/fundamentals/performance-tuning.md

 ## Peer discovery

 To connect to the Ethereum network, Nethermind needs to maintain connections to other clients.
 The number of connections can be configured with `--Network.MaxActivePeers <value>`.
 The default value depends on the network.
 Increasing this number may reduce syncing time, while reducing this number may help with attestation performance.
-Also, you can increase the rate at which a new connection is established with `--Network.MaxOutgoingConnectsPerSec <value>`.
+Also, you can increase the rate at which a new connection is established with `--Network.MaxOutgoingConnectPerSec <value>`.
 The default value is 20 while 50 would be a reasonable higher value.
 This tends to reduce the snap sync time; however, some ISPs may throttle your Internet connection if you set this value too high.
 Also, some WiFi routers may hang if the value is set too high.

 ## Port forwarding